SixBytesUnder/infoboard/README.md

 # install dependencies
 $ npm install

+# add DHT sensor package if you have the sensor
+$ npm install node-dht-sensor

 # build production bundle
 $ npm run build
 # Note, if you get build errors, scroll down for workarounds